ivandavidov/minimal-linux-script/README.md

     sudo apt-get install wget bc build-essential gawk syslinux genisoimage

 After that simply run the below script.
+It doesn't require root privileges.
 In the end you should have a bootable ISO image named `minimal_linux_live.iso` in the same directory where you executed the script.

     rm -rf work
     mkdir work